What To Expect From North Korea At The Next Trump-Kim Summit

 Some experts argue that going into a summit unprepared and bringing home a bad deal would not be worth it.

-"My concern is: for the benefit derived from this process with North Korea, what are the costs?"
+"My concern is: For the benefit derived from this process with North Korea, what are the costs?"
 Easley asks.

 If, for example, the U.S. responds by lifting sanctions on North Korea, ignoring its human rights situation, or selling out South Korean or Japanese allies, then "I think that those costs may outweigh the benefits, and that's something we have to watch very carefully," he says.